NixOS/rfcs/rfcs/0092-plan-dynamism.md

 # Summary
 [summary]: #summary

-We introduce three fundamental new features:
+Guarded under an experimental feature, introduce three fundamental new features:
 - The ability to have derivations which output store paths end in `.drv` (e.g. `$out` is /nix/store/something.drv).
 - The ability for a derivation to depend on the output of a derivation,